Our History

 At the very start of this program, Sisters and formerly homeless women lived together in the same home.
 The first Miryam’s House was on the North Side and it wasn’t until 1990 that the current Miryam’s House opened at its present location on the lower South Hill.
 For a short time, due to demand there were two locations, with the current South Hill location becoming the permanent home for Miryam’s House.

-In 1991, The Women’s Drop In Center came into existence under the auspices of Miryam’s House and led by Sister who, herself living in recovery, began walking around downtown Spokane in the late 1980’s asking women what they needed.
+In 1991, The Women’s Drop In Center came into existence under the auspices of Miryam’s House and led by a Sister who, herself living in recovery, began walking around downtown Spokane in the late 1980’s asking women what they needed.
 From her on-the-streets research the Drop-In Center (now Women’s Hearth) was created giving women a place to feel safe, find support for sobriety and have their basic needs met while finding refuge from life on the streets.
 The Sisters of the Holy Names of Jesus and Mary supported the creation of this haven.

 The founding Sister would call friends to scrounge together enough money to pay the phone bill or have a slipcover sewn for their first couch.
 Today, this tradition continues as volunteers facilitate or support nearly 50 activities a month at its downtown location.